Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>Looking back at a seaside landscape I'd just traversed.</figcaption>
 </figure>

 I eventually made it to Laredo, where I was hosted at an old convent by an order of nuns.
 It only cost €10 to stay there, and it came with breakfast.
 Luxurious compared to the last albergue.
 The nuns doing the check-ins had an air of kindness about them, and I wished I could talk to them more.
 I was sharing a room with a nice old American man called Marty.
 (There needs to be an English equivalent of *estadounidense*, instead of having to say "person from the USA").
-I wandered the town searching for a place with veggie food, but the only option I could find was a vegetarian burger.
+I wandered the town searching for a place with veggie food, and eventually found a bar with vegetarian burgers.
 The following day we would leave Laredo by boat.

 It's from this day that I have my first memory of the October 7th attack on Israel.
-I'm not sure if I'd heard the news before this point, absorbed as I was in the trip.
+I'm not sure if I'd heard much about it before this point, absorbed as I was in the trip.
 I remember walking past a bar and seeing footage of Hamas militants attacking a kibbutz.
 I was mostly ignorant about the history of Palestine and the 80+ years of occupation it had been under prior to October 7th.
 I also had no idea of the genocide (as classified by Amnesty, a UN commission, and other international bodies) that was about to be committed in Gaza.
-I know this is a frivolous travel diary and maybe not an appropriate platform for such a topic, but it'd be weird not to mention it given that I arrived in Spain on October 7th, and that it was on my mind a lot throughout the trip.

 ### Day 4, Wednesday, October 11th, Güemes (28.7km, 109.6km total)
 All the pilgrims gathered for breakfast.
-We were given sponge cake and tea/coffee.
+We were given sponge cake, tea and coffee.
 My first communal meal of the Camino!
 Everyone filtered out of the convent and started walking towards the boat departure point, hoping to make it in time for the first crossing of the day.
 The walk took about 1 hour.

 Along the way, I introduced myself to Wesley and Aurora, a couple I recognised from the albergue in Portugalete.
 Wesley had actually been sleeping above me in the bunk bed there, and I had sent mental daggers his way for the (probably reasonable) amount of noise he had made in the morning.
 Neither of them could speak much English, and Aurora couldn't speak Spanish.
 Wesley fluently spoke Portuguese, Italian and French.
 He made heavy use of vocabulary from these languages when speaking Spanish, but somehow we were able to understand each other and got along well.
 Wesley was Brazilian, living in Switzerland.
 Aurora was French, living in Brittany.
 They were a Camino couple, having gotten together while doing the Camino Francés the previous year.

 We arrived at the beach where the boat was supposed to pick us up.
-Other pilgrims joined us as we waited and wrote on the sand.
+Other pilgrims joined us as we waited and wrote messages in the sand.
 There was Felipe, a 70-something-year-old Spanish man from Sevilla who had also stayed at the albergue in Portugalete.
 He was dressed sportily and seemed fit for his age.
-Also reappearing from Portugalete was Niko, a giant, grey-bearded, monolingual French man who had the habit of speaking and laughing to himself.
+Also reappearing from Portugalete was Niko, a giant, grey-bearded, monolingual French man who could often be seen speaking and laughing to himself.
 There were 2 young Ukrainian women from the convent - I was curious about their life situation, given that the Russian invasion of Ukraine had been launched the year before, but I wasn't sure if it would be intrusive to ask them about that.

 The boat came and brought us the short distance to Santoña.
-During the crossing, I once again felt the buzz of pilgrim solidarity: music playing from a radio, laughter, and shared anticipation of the day's adventure.
+During the crossing, I enjoyed once again the buzz of pilgrim solidarity: music playing from a radio, laughter, and shared anticipation of the day's adventure.
 When the boat landed, however, I felt minor social anxiety due to the uncertainty of whether people expected to walk together or not.
-To avoid the discomfort, I slipped away and walked ahead while the other pilgrims wandered around the landing point.
+To avoid the discomfort, I awkwardly slipped away and walked ahead while the other pilgrims wandered around the landing point.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231011_091420.jpg') }}"